EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         | Azure Flexible server for PostgreSQL  |
         | Azure OpenAI Service                  |

-    !!! failure "Not enough Azure OpenAI models quota"

-        If you did not check your Azure OpenAI models quota prior to starting running the `azd up` command, you may receive a quota error message similar to the following:

-        _(InsufficientQuota) This operation require 50 new capacity in quota Tokens Per Minute (thousands) - gpt-4o GlobalStandard, which is bigger than the current available capacity._

-	    _(InsufficientQuota) This operation require 70 new capacity in quota Tokens Per Minute (thousands) - text-embedding-3-small GlobalStandard, which is bigger than the current available capacity._

     !!! failure "Deployment failed: The resource entity provisioning state is not terminal"

         It's possible that when Azure Bicep deployment attempts to create resources, error may occur when the soft deleted resources are in process to be purged from Azure backend.
 If you encounter this error, simply re-run the `azd up` command.